A. Players and Umpires are requested to read the local morning newspapers on the day of the match for

 iii) Gymkhanas like Hindu, Islam, Parsee, Police, MIG etc. (with Pavilion and catering facility)

 b.
-If a match is abandoned before starting time of the match i.e. (10.15 am on Sunday/Bank holiday) without a ball being bowled, with both the teams on ground, each Club/Gymkhana shall pay Rs.
-200/- as ground charges for preparation of the pitch and Rs.
-200/- for the erection of the tent.
-If the tent is not erected only ground charges shall be paid.
+If a match is abandoned before starting time of the match i.e. (10.15 am on Sunday/Bank holiday) without a ball being bowled, with both the teams on ground, each Club/Gymkhana shall pay ground charges as mentioned in 9(a).

 Points shall be awarded as per the table mentioned below